top of page

 Fasteners

-Fasteners such as screws, bolts, nuts, rivets, and washers are among the most recognized C-parts.
-These components ensure secure connections in virtually every assembly process.
-Whether attaching vehicle panels, building structures, or manufacturing consumer electronics, fasteners are the unsung heroes of durability and stability.
+Fasteners, such as screws, nuts, bolts, rivets, and washers, are among the most recognized C-parts.
+They ensure secure connections in various assembly processes, whether in vehicle construction, infrastructure, or consumer electronics.

 Sealing Elements